gavintranter/itunes-playlister/README.md

 # itunes-playlister
-The iTunes Playlister will display a simple, version all the playlist in a given directory to the console.
+The iTunes Playlister will display a simple version of all the playlist in a given directory to the console.
-The second function of the application is to allow me to explore new languages, and new language features of languages I already know.

 This is the Kotlin version.